Lumor Agbenyenu

-Lumor Agbenyenu (born 15 August 1996), commonly known as Lumor, is a Ghanaian professional footballer who plays as a left-back for 2.
-Liga club SV Ried.
+Lumor Agbenyenu (born 15 August 1996), commonly known as Lumor, is a Ghanaian professional footballer who plays as a left-back.

 Club career

 Early career

 As a youngster growing up in native Ghana, Lumor Agbenyenu played in the Wassaman Utd schools and was an international for Ghana youngsters.
 In July 2014, Lumor finally had the opportunity of going to European football when he was loaned to FC Porto, playing for a season in the Junior team.

 Portimonense move and loan to 1860 Munich

 In the following season after impressing in the junior teams of Porto, he was loaned again to Portimonense and eventually in February 2016 exerted the option to buy the rights of the young left back.

 In January 2017 he was loaned to 1860 Munich of the 2.
 Bundesliga, where he played regularly, but at the end of the season he returned to Portimonense after making his debut in Ghana's main national team.